DibboBhai/Line_Follower_Robot/README.md

 # Line_Follower_Robot

-Autonomous Line follower cereated by students of RoboTech Club at National Institute of Science Education and Research in an attempt for participating in competitions.
+Autonomous Line follower created by students of RoboTech Club at National Institute of Science Education and Research in an attempt for participating in competitions.

 # Time Line